-Under the tuition of Andrew Van Buren, students and staff at Newcastle-under-Lyme College will be developing their circus skills in order to bring Astley’s story to life in public performances at the College’s state of the art Performing Arts Centre in spring 2018.
+Under the tuition of Andrew Van Buren, students and staff at Newcastle-under-Lyme College developed their circus skills in order to bring Astley’s story to life in public performances at the College’s state of the art Performing Arts Centre in spring 2018.

-A local artist will be commissioned by the Newcastle-under-Lyme Business Improvement District (BID) to develop a town centre trail that includes both historical sites and brand-new art work, illustrating highlights from Astley’s amazing life.
-Launching in June 2018, visitors and residents can pick up the trail from local businesses, be guided by volunteer storytellers, and revel in the circus atmosphere when town centre businesses decorate their windows, taking inspiration from iconic circus posters.
+A local artist was commissioned by the Newcastle-under-Lyme Business Improvement District (BID) to develop a town centre trail that included both historical sites and brand-new art work, illustrating highlights from Astley’s amazing life.
+Launched in June 2018, visitors and residents can pick up the trail from local businesses, be guided by volunteer storytellers, and revel in the circus atmosphere when town centre businesses decorate their windows, taking inspiration from iconic circus posters.

 No chance for a quiet drink during this fantastic night to remember in May 2018.
-Newcastle-under-Lyme Business Improvement District (BID) will bring an array of circus performers to town centre bars and pubs for drinkers to enjoy along with an Astley Ale or Tightrope Tequila…
+Newcastle-under-Lyme Business Improvement District (BID) brought an array of circus performers to town centre bars and pubs for drinkers to enjoy along with an Astley Ale or Tightrope Tequila…

-Staff at the Newcastle-under-Lyme Library, the Brampton Museum and local Children’s Centres will work with the New Vic Theatre’s Education Team to develop the storytelling skills and knowledge of Philip Astley’s story to be able to share this with children across the borough.
-Co-produced resources will be made available on the Philip Astley website, creating a lasting legacy for library, children centre and museum staff working in Newcastle-under-Lyme, and beyond.
+Staff at the Newcastle-under-Lyme Library, the Brampton Museum and local Children’s Centres will worked with the New Vic Theatre’s Education Team to develop the storytelling skills and knowledge of Philip Astley’s story to be able to share this with children across the borough.
+Co-produced resources are available on the Philip Astley website, creating a lasting legacy for library, children centre and museum staff working in Newcastle-under-Lyme, and beyond.

-An unmissable media and marketing campaign will raise Astley’s profile in Newcastle-under-Lyme and promote the project’s events and activities.
-Newcastle-under-Lyme College, the Van Buren Organisation and Staffordshire University will use traditional and social media to deliver campaign bursts that share key messages about Astley’s life and legacy.
+During 2018 an unmissable media and marketing campaign raised Philip Astley’s profile in Newcastle-under-Lyme and promoted the project’s events and activities.
+Newcastle-under-Lyme College, the Van Buren Organisation and Staffordshire University used traditional and social media to deliver campaign bursts that share key messages about Astley’s life and legacy.

 The Philip Astley Project is managed by Staffordshire University on behalf of a steering group of local heritage, arts, education and statutory organisations: